What we know about the 30 unindicted co-conspirators in Trump’s Georgia case

 The indictment details Sinners’s alleged involvement with the plot to send the false slate of electors, noting various emails and texts he sent and received.

-CNN reported last year about a Nov.
+CNN reporting last year detailed a Nov.
 20, 2020, email Sinners received that appears to match that one described in the indictment.

 The indictment goes on to mention additional emails on Dec.
 12, 2020.
 When testifying to the House Jan.
 6 committee, Sinners described sending what appears to be one of those emails, and the committee published another email that seemingly matches one in the indictment.